ajbfinesc/rtkrcv_ros/README.md

 # RTKRCV_ROS

-Translation of the RTKRCV to the ROS environment.
+This package provides a translation of the RTKRCV to the ROS environment.
 The RTKRCV, part of the RTKLIB suite, is a standalone command line application for real-time GNSS precise positioning.
 The RTKRCV_ROS incorporates ROS features seamlessly, to not intefere with the operating mode and configuration options of the original RTKRCV.

 The RTKRCV_ROS includes ROS output publishing, a new velocity output format, ROS service control over the RTK server and a new observation synchronization method.
 All configurations are made through the configuration file.
 Several configuration file examples are provided.